 This involves hyper hydrating for a few days before ‘cutting’ for the last 24 hours.
 The effect being that once you stop drinking excess water the body continues to excrete thus giving you better muscle definition.

 I used these in the last week to help boost magnesium and sulphur levels and to also help optimise sleep.

 Fortunately we’ve had a great summer this year, everybody looks better with a tan!

-If you would like additional support with your training, don’t hesitate to contact us using the form below.
+If you would like additional support, or would like to learn more about personal training with us, don’t hesitate to contact us using the form below.